-With Halloween around the corner, it’s the perfect time to dive into some fantastic books about witches.
+Witchy reads and books about witches are just the thing to dive into with Halloween around the corner.
 Witches are generally depicted as being mysterious and powerful, and have often been feared or shamed throughout history, and it all makes for fascinating stories.

-Here’s some of the best books about witches!
+Here’s some of the best witchy reads and books about witches!
 (P.S.
 This list is divided into two sections, General Fiction and Young Adult Fiction.
 Plus there are a couple titles for young readers and non-fiction titles tacked on at the end.
 Happy reading!)

 What It's About: A sweeping historical saga that traces five generations of fiercely powerful mothers and daughters - witches whose magical inheritance is both a dangerous threat and an extraordinary gift.